LifeCoreLoopExe/Persona-UnrealEngine/README.md

 }
 ```

-2. Attach the Persona Component to the desired actor or character within the Unreal Engine editor.
+2. Attach the Iskin Component to the desired actor or character within the Unreal Engine editor.
 This can be done through either Blueprints or C++.
 3. Modify the component's properties to set the character's name and background.
 Again, these properties are exposed to Blueprints, meaning that can be modified through Blueprints or directly through C++.

 </details>

 <details>
-<summary>Using the Persona Component:</summary>
+<summary>Using the Iskin Component:</summary>

 1. **Generate Response Function:**
-The Persona Component uses the function ```GenerateResponse(FString& UserInput)``` to take any input and sends an HTTP request to the API.
+The Iskin Component uses the function ```GenerateResponse(FString& UserInput)``` to take any input and sends an HTTP request to the API.
 The response generated by the LLM is then sent back to the Engine, which processes the request and outputs it as string.
 The function then uses a delegate to broadcast the received message.

 2. **Setting up the Delegate:**
 The delegate needs to be binded to a function in a class that will utilize the ```GenerateResponse``` function.
 For example, if you have a UI, and want the text generated by the LLM to be displayed into that UI (similar to what the demo project does), you can do the following:

 ```
-void UExampleUIClass::SetupPersonaComponent(UPersonaComponent* PersonaComponent)
+void UExampleUIClass::SetupIskinComponent(UIskinComponent* IskinComponent)
 {
-    if (PersonaComponent)
+    if (IskinComponent)
     {
-        PersonaComponent->GenerateResponse("Sample Request");
+        IskinComponent->GenerateResponse("Sample Request");
-        PersonaComponent->OnMessageReceived.AddDynamic(this, &UExampleUIClass::HandleMessage);
+        IskinComponent->OnMessageReceived.AddDynamic(this, &UExampleUIClass::HandleMessage);
     }
 }